aakashrio/login_module/README.md

 # Getting Started with Create React App

-This project was create login page using react.
+This project was create login page using react.\
-It bulid for testing purpose not connected with server temp mail : test@example.com temp pass : 1234
+It bulid for testing purpose not connected with server.\
+temp mail : test@example.com\
+temp pass : 1234\

 ## addtional libarys
-we use [mdbootstrap](https://mdbootstrap.com/) for UI we use [sweetalert2](https://sweetalert2.github.io/) for pop-up
+we use [mdbootstrap](https://mdbootstrap.com/) for UI\
+we use [sweetalert2](https://sweetalert2.github.io/) for pop-up\

 ## Available Scripts